Goldman Sachs Maintains Leslie's (LESL) Buy Recommendation

 What is the Fund Sentiment?

-There are 594 funds or institutions reporting positions in Leslie's.
-This is an increase of 27 owner(s) or 4.76% in the last quarter.
-Average portfolio weight of all funds dedicated to LESL is 0.31%, an increase of 29.81%.
-Total shares owned by institutions increased in the last three months by 0.28% to 265,913K shares.
-The put/call ratio of LESL is 0.45, indicating a bullish outlook.
+There are 593 funds or institutions reporting positions in Leslie's.
+This is an increase of 27 owner(s) or 4.77% in the last quarter.
+Average portfolio weight of all funds dedicated to LESL is 0.31%, an increase of 31.73%.
+Total shares owned by institutions decreased in the last three months by 0.27% to 265,511K shares.
+The put/call ratio of LESL is 0.46, indicating a bullish outlook.

 What are Other Shareholders Doing?